 The Crome Syrcus was formed in Seattle, September 1966, involving members John Gaborit, James Plano and Dick Powell of the Mystics.
-Gaborit and Powell had recorded on a 45 in 1963 for NOLTA, a sister label of the Northwest's Safari Records, while Plano was away in the military.
 Gaborit, Plano and Powell all attended Renton High School together outside Seattle, graduating in varied years.
+While Plano was away in the Marine Corps, Gaborit and Powell recorded with the Mystics on a 45 in 1963 for NOLTA, a sister label of the Northwest's Seafair Records.

 When they met Robert Joffrey, of New York City Center Ballet fame, the Crome Syrcus was ready to convince him to let them adapt the 26-piece score from "Opus '65," which the ballet was planning to perform at Eagles Auditorium.
 After a successful performance, Joffrey offered the chance to write an original score to his new ballet, Astarte, which the group premiered in New York in the Fall of 1967.

 Boyd Grafmire, Richard Ward and Bill Graham were the Syrcus' managers.
 Soon enough, Graham had found the band opening slots for acts such as Jefferson Airplane, Iron Butterfly, the Byrds, and Lou Reed.
 The band was also constantly working with some of the most vibrant, iconic artists in all of the world.
 Artists of the area such as John Moehring, Don Paulson, and Jacques Moitoret.

 The Crome Syrcus released music most actively in 1968, along with the long player, Love Cycle, issued in January 1968 by New York City's Command/ABC, and completed in NYC with assistance in production provided by Seattle's Peter Katims, working for Command.